-Roughly one-half of today's world economy involves some related office work.
-This includes buying and selling transactions, banking applications, insurance, government, and education forms, and business-to-business transactions.
+Roughly half of today's world economy involves some related office work.
+This includes: buying and selling transactions, banking applications, insurance, government, and education forms, and business-to-business transactions.
 The required information processing is currently being done mostly by specialized humans and secondarily by machines.
-For the most part, information technology has been a tool to improve the productivity of the human work force.
-Even in that role, the Web is only beginning to scratch the surface of office work and commercial transactions.
+For the most part, information technology has been a tool to improve the productivity of the human workforce.
+For the most part, information technology has been a tool to improve the productivity of the human workforce.

 Banking, which typically involves straightforward, standardized transactions, could be one of the first major areas for widespread small device wireless access.
-The ubiquitous mobile phone is the new contender in financial services and it carries with it the potential for much broader access.
+The ubiquitous mobile phone represents a new and promising channel for financial service transactions, and it carries with it the potential not only for mobile use but also for much broader access than current interfaces can support.
 Unlike earlier experiments with smart cards and PC banking services, mobile devices look like a natural channel for consumer financial services.
 Mobile operators have built networks and technology capable of cheap, reliable, and secure, person-to-merchant and person-to-person payments.
-Wireless telecommunication can augment the payment system.
+Wireless telecommunications can augment the payment system.